Got a burning question? ... you'll most likely find the answer here!

 If you have any further questions please do not hesitate to contact us – there are no silly questions!

 We’ve run many such events and fully understand if you’ve not entered or watched a similar event before you want to know what it’s like.
-We also suggest watching a video of the Wholehog race in action or looking at our 2018 photo gallery, to get a feel for the wide range of entrants and obstacles.
+We also suggest watching a video of the Wholehog race in action in 2021 or looking at our latest photo gallery, to get a feel for the wide range of entrants and obstacles.